clojure-emacs/cider/README.md

-* Normally code you input in the REPL is font-locked with `cider-repl-input-face` (after you press `RET`) and results are font-locked with `cider-repl-output-face`.
+* Normally code you input in the REPL is font-locked with `cider-repl-input-face` (after you press `RET`) and results are font-locked with `cider-repl-result-face`.
 If you want them to be font-locked as in `clojure-mode` use the following:

 ```el